Fiber Internet in Maine

 What this means for buyers, renters, and remote workers

 If fiber matters to you, take Maine seriously — but do not assume.
 The high-level state picture is useful because it tells you where to start.
-The the place you may actually use still decides the real answer.
+The place you may actually use still decides the real answer.

-Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to a the place you may actually use.
+Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to the place you may actually use.

 Who should care most about fiber in Maine